What is a LAN monitor?

 The dashboard includes red/green color coding of statuses to make alerts and performance issues really easy to spot.
 You can get alerts sent to you via SMS or email, which enables you to get on with other tasks without neglecting the network’s statuses.
 A reporting tool enables you to customize reports by specifying which data columns to show and in what order.

 The monitoring extends out to cloud services.
 This enables your management team to track the utilization of cloud systems.
-This supports assessment of value and it can also help you verify invoices from your cloud service provider.
+This supports the assessment of value and it can also help you verify invoices from your cloud service provider.

 You can monitor web application performance with WhatsUp Gold.
-Typical metrics generated by the system include number of requests, response times, and bandwidth capacity.
+Typical metrics generated by the system include the number of requests, response times, and bandwidth capacity.
 Another function of WhatsUp Gold that extends beyond network monitoring is its configuration management module.
 This enables you to back up configurations for network devices.
 It will monitor for version changes and software installs.
 This enables you to keep track of all software on the network, including unauthorized installs.

 If you use virtual terminals, then WhatsUP Gold has got you covered.
 The monitoring system can interact with Hyper-V/VMWare and map your virtual environment.
 The monitor can log the usage and load on your virtual machines and identify the traffic that serves the virtual environment.